Track Customer Deposit Balances

 Project file: com.example.SalesOrderDepositTracking.zip

-You can download this complete project as a SDF account customization project using the zip file download link above.
-After you download the project, open it using an IDE that offers the NetSuite SuiteCloud IDE Plug-In or Extension, such as WebStorm or Visual Studio Code.
-In the IDE, you can see each of the customization objects (the scripts, custom fields, and saved search) represented as an XML file.
-Using the SuiteCloud IDE Plug-In or Extension, you can then choose to deploy the entire solution to your account for testing.
+You can download this complete project as an SDF account customization project using the preceding ZIP file download link.
+After you download the project, open it in an IDE with the NetSuite SuiteCloud IDE Plug-In or Extension, such as WebStorm or Visual Studio Code.
+In the IDE, you'll see each customization objects (scripts, custom fields, and saved search) represented as an XML file.
+Using the SuiteCloud IDE Plug-In or Extension, you can deploy the entire solution to your account for testing.

 While the script deployments in the project default to Testing mode, the custom fields and saved search may be visible to others in your account.
-Use caution when choosing the NetSuite account and account type to download and test.
+Use caution when choosing the NetSuite account and account type for testing.

 To open the project in WebStorm or Visual Studio Code: